oushu1liwenhui1/graphexp/README.md

 To use Graph Explorer, you need a [Gremlin server](http://tinkerpop.apache.org/) running with REST or websocket protocol and a *recent* web browser to display the visualization.
 On your web browser, just access the file `graphexp.html`.

 Next step, configure the server settings on the bottom of the page.
 The default Gremlin server address is `localhost:8182`.
-You will have to specify the communication protocol `websocket` or `REST` and the gremlin server version.
+You will have to specify t`he communication protocol `websocket` or `REST` and the gremlin server version.
 Graphexp is not able to handle secure connections yet and a contribution on this topic would be welcome.

 Graphexp works with [Amazon Neptune](https://aws.amazon.com/neptune) thanks to a pull request of [jwalton922](https://github.com/jwalton922).
 With this database, set `SINGLE_COMMANDS_AND_NO_VARS = true` in the file `graphConf.js`.